CodeYourFuture/SQL-Coursework-Week2/2-exercises/task.md

 select name, address from customers where country='United States';

-2. Retrieve all the customers in ascending name sequence
+2. Retrieve all the customers in ascending name sequence select * from customers order by name asc;

 3. Retrieve all the products whose name contains the word `socks`
 4. Retrieve all the products which cost more than 100 showing product id, name, unit price and supplier id.
 5. Retrieve the 5 most expensive products